-Students at Jacana School for Autism are grouped into primary and secondary such schools, each lead by a leading teacher and support by the whole school leadership team.
+Students at Jacana School for Autism are grouped into primary, middle and secondary sub schools, each lead by a leading teacher and support by the whole school leadership team.
 Most classrooms consist of eight students, one teacher and two teacher aides.
 There are also some selected classrooms which are larger and are lead by two teachers.

 Jacana School for Autism has a distributive leadership model to ensure the whole school community have access to leadership support on a day to day basis.